gogatekeeper/gatekeeper/docs/content/_index.md

 # Gatekeeper

-Gatekeeper is a proxy which integrates with OpenID Connect (OIDC) Providers, it supports both access tokens in a browser cookie or bearer tokens.
+Gatekeeper is a proxy which integrates with Keycloak IDP Provider, it supports both access tokens in a browser cookie or bearer tokens.

 This documentation details how to build and configure Gatekeeper followed by details of how to use each of its features.